ejb1987/Option/README.md

 1. Open the Jupyter Notebook Option.ipynb.
 2. Run the cells in the notebook sequentially to perform stock option pricing, and implied volatility calculation, and to plot the volatility smile.

-## Functionality Overview
+## Functionality
 1. get_option_data(option_ticker)
-Fetches the underlying stock data and option-specific details such as strike price, expiration date, risk-free rate, and dividend yield.
+\n Fetches the underlying stock data and option-specific details such as strike price, expiration date, risk-free rate, and dividend yield.

 2. black_scholes_price(...)
 Computes the price of a call or put options using the Black-Scholes formula, taking into account the continuous dividend yield.